-To understand why some people claim that the Christian faith is incompatible with science (btw.
-I’m not claiming that all faiths are compatible with science!), we need to briefly take a tour back into history: The 1800’s were characterised by the industrial revolution and rapid development in all of the sciences.
-As you may know, the theory of evolution was developed in the 1850’s by Charles Darwin and it was his book, “The Origin of Species”, that caused many people to question whether God was indeed the creator of life on Earth and thus whether the Bible could be trusted from a scientific point of view.
+To understand why some people claim that faith is incompatible with science, we need to briefly take a tour back into history: The 1800’s were characterised by the industrial revolution and rapid development in all of the sciences.
+As you may know, the theory of evolution was developed in the 1850’s by Charles Darwin and it was his book, “The Origin of Species”, that caused many people to question whether God was indeed the creator of life on Earth.
 This led to a blanket tar-brushing of Christianity as “unscientific”, largely because of a caricaturisation of the biblical account of creation (yet another straw man).
 The new “scientific” worldview of the day assured people that they had gained a superior insight to the ancients, who in their ignorance and superstition were quick to ascribe everything they could not understand to “God”.

 Ho hum, if only it was as simple as that.
 Firstly, it’s a false assumption that faith and science are automatically at odds.
-This is only true if you misrepresent Christian faith as blind and unthinking, neither of which can be inferred as characteristics from a plain reading of the Bible.
+This is only true if you misrepresent “faith” as blind and unthinking, neither of which can be inferred as characteristics of Christian faith from a plain reading of the Bible.
 In fact, scripture gives us clear injunctions to engage God with our minds: “Come now, let us reason together, says the Lord” (Isaiah 1:18) “My people are destroyed for lack of knowledge.”
 (Hosea 4:6) “You shall love the Lord your God with all your heart, with all your soul, and with all your mind” (Matt 22:37).
-Secondly, a few important facts are conveniently ignored when presenting the “faith is unscientific” argument: Copernicus, Galileo (yes, the same guy who was hauled in front of the Inquisition), Newton, Faraday, Pasteur, Rutherford and Planck, just to name a few, were all Bible-believing Christians and collectively they have delivered to us most of the A – Z of our modern understanding of the physical world, including concepts such as electricity, gravity and nuclear physics.
-This list doesn’t include the “deists” (those who believe in some form of deity, not necessarily the God of the Bible), where the list most notably includes Albert Einstein, who delivered to us the general theory of relativity, which provides us with a more detailed and vastly improved understanding of our universe.
+Secondly, a few important facts are conveniently ignored when presenting the “faith is unscientific” argument: Copernicus, Galileo, Newton, Faraday, Pasteur, Rutherford and Planck, just to name a few, were all Bible-believing Christians and collectively they have delivered to us the A – Z of our modern understanding of the physical world, including concepts such as electricity, gravity and nuclear physics.
+This doesn’t include the “deists” (those who believe in some form of deity, not necessarily the God of the Bible), where the list most notably includes Albert Einstein, who delivered to us the general theory of relativity, which provides us with a more detailed and vastly improved understanding of our universe.
 All of the discoveries these men (and women) made were not only eminently scientific, but also crucial to enhancing our understanding of God and the faith that we as Christians exercise – as I will explain a little later.
 What is important to note here is that all of these discoveries came after Darwin published his theory and, rather ironically, they actually contribute to reinforcing a biblical worldview by delivering to us a more complete understanding of some of the events in scripture which had just been discarded as “unscientific” by the Darwinists.
 In other words, it is often people’s own lack of knowledge/understanding of certain scientific discoveries that prevents them from appreciating God’s presence in Creation.

 I would like to make use of this space to provide a high level overview of some key concepts in physics that will help illuminate our understanding of scripture, and hopefully of God too.
 I’ve limited myself to the realm of physics, because I studied physics and associated subjects for four years whilst completing my mechanical engineering degree.
 Similar arguments can be presented in the realm of geology, biology and chemistry, but I’ll refrain from speaking about things that I know little of and stick to a subject matter where I at least have some expertise.
 However, there are equally compelling arguments to be made in all of these disciplines and I would encourage you to read more broadly before blindly believing assertions like “modern micro-biology proves evolution” (when it actually points in the opposite direction in most cases, to use but one example).